Sick0stro/ocean_integrity/README.md

     - 400: `{ "error": "Ingestion failed", "details": "…" }` (DB validation will be surfaced here)

 - POST `/api/plastiks/submit`
-  - Purpose: Find rows with `status in ('new','updated')` and submit to Plastiks staging.
+  - Purpose: Find rows with `status in ('new','updated')` and submit to Plastiks staging with full attachment support.
   - Auth: header `x-cron-secret: <CRON_SUBMIT_SECRET>` or `?secret=...`.
   - Optional: `?invoice=INV-…` to limit to one invoice.
   - Behavior: